RexxLA/rexx-repository/ARB/standards/work-in-progress/document/instructions.md

 _Tracing just not the same with NetRexx._

-When tracing interactively, pauses occur after the execution of each clause except for CALL, DO the second or subsequent time through the loop, END, ELSE, EXIT, ITERATE, LEAVE, OTHERWISE, RETURN, SIGNAL, THEN and null clauses.
+When tracing interactively, pauses occur after the execution of each clause except for `CALL`, `DO` the second or subsequent time through the loop, `END`, `ELSE`, `EXIT`, `ITERATE`, `LEAVE`, `OTHERWISE`, `RETURN`, `SIGNAL`, `THEN` and null clauses.

-If the character '=' is entered in response to a pause, the prior clause is re-executed.
+If the character `'='` is entered in response to a pause, the prior clause is re-executed.

 Anything else entered will be treated as a string of one or more clauses and executed by the language processor.
-The same rules apply to the contents of the string executed by interactive trace as do for strings executed by the INTERPRET instruction.
+The same rules apply to the contents of the string executed by interactive trace as do for strings executed by the `INTERPRET` instruction.
 If the execution of the string generates a syntax error, the standard message is displayed but no condition is raised.
 All condition traps are disabled during execution of the string.
 During execution of the string, no tracing takes place other than error or failure return codes from commands.
-The special variable RC is not set by commands executed within the string, nor is .RC.
+The special variable `RC` is not set by commands executed within the string, nor is `.RC`.

-If a TRACE instruction is executed within the string, the language processor immediately alters the trace setting according to the TRACE instruction encountered and leaves this pause point.
-If no TRACE instruction is executed within the string, the language processor simply pauses again at the same point in the program.
+If a `TRACE` instruction is executed within the string, the language processor immediately alters the trace setting according to the `TRACE` instruction encountered and leaves this pause point.
+If no `TRACE` instruction is executed within the string, the language processor simply pauses again at the same point in the program.